The 10 best Gumloop alternatives in 2026 for AI workflow automation, compared on features, ease of use, and pricing.

 Claude Cowork

-Claude Cowork is an agentic AI assistant within within Anthropic's Claude AI.
-It lets users delegate complex, multi-step tasks to Claude and have it execute them autonomously.
-Cowork can read documents, pull out key points, check your calendar, build slide decks, write summaries, and more, all from a single prompt.
-It integrates with tools like Google Workspace, Slack, Notion, and Linear through connectors and remote MCP, and supports custom Skills for repeatable workflows.
-Cowork is an impressive tool quickly growing in popularity.
+Claude Cowork is an agentic AI assistant built into Anthropic's Claude AI that allows users to delegate complex, multi-step tasks for autonomous execution.
+Cowork can read documents, extract key points, check calendars, build slide decks, and write summaries from a single prompt.
+It integrates seamlessly with popular tools like Google Workspace, Slack, Notion, Linear, and Microsoft 365 through robust connectors and remote MCP, while supporting custom Skills to create repeatable workflows.

 Product details

-Autonomous multi-step task execution: Delegate complex tasks like summarizing meetings, building decks, and writing reports.
+Autonomous task execution: Delegate complex tasks like summarizing meetings, building decks, and writing reports.

-Growing integration ecosystem: Connects to Google Workspace, Slack, Notion, Linear, and more through connectors and remote MCP.
+Growing integration ecosystem: Connects to Google Workspace, Slack, Notion, Linear, Microsoft 365, and more through connectors and remote MCP.

-Custom Skills: Create reusable instructions (SKILL.md) so Claude can repeat tasks consistently without re-prompting.
+Custom Skills: Create reusable instructions so Claude can repeat tasks consistently without re-prompting.

 Cross-platform access: Available on web, desktop, iOS, and Android as part of the Claude experience.